 Melt 4 tablespoons of the butter over low heat.
 Add the flour and stir to combine.
 Cook, stirring constantly, for 3 minutes.
-Increase the heat to medium and whisk in the half and half little by little.
+Increase the heat to medium and whisk in the heavy cream (or 1/2 and 1/2) little by little.
 Cook until thickened, about 4 to 5 minutes, stirring frequently.

 Remove from the heat, season with the salt, pepper and ½ cup grated parmesan.
 Stir until cheese is melted and sauce is smooth.
 Cover and set aside.

-* Double the béchamel sauce for a creamier mac ‘n cheese — 8 TBSP butter, 8 TBSP flour, 4 cups half and half, and 1 cup grated Parmigiano-Reggiano.
+* Double the béchamel sauce for a creamier mac ‘n cheese — 8 TBSP butter, 8 TBSP flour, 4 cups heavy cream, and 1 cup grated Parmigiano-Reggiano.

 Bring a large pot of water to a boil.
 Add salt and macaroni.
 Cook until the macaroni is very al dente (almost cooked through… it will cook more in the oven).